Catherine Connolly: Visit to Syria

 During Connolly's campaign, she faced scrutiny for a visit she made to Ba'athist Syria in 2018, along with Mick Wallace (then a Member of the European Parliament), Clare Daly (also an MEP) and Maureen O'Sullivan (then a TD).
 Members of the Irish-Syria Solidarity Movement asked the Labour Party not to support Connolly's campaign, arguing that the trip had "provided legitimacy to the Assad regime and its narrative".
 Connolly said the trip was a "fact-finding mission" to see the harm that EU sanctions were causing to Syrian civilians.
 She visited a refugee camp in Damascus and travelled to Aleppo to meet the Chamber of Commerce and UNICEF.
 Connolly said she did not support the Assad regime: "On no occasion had I anything to do with the government, nor did I ever utter one word of support for Assad".
 She added: "Assad's dictatorship committed countless atrocities and human rights abuses, all of which I have criticised".

 In a piece for The Journal during her campaign, Shane Raymond noted that "the Irish tour group was shown around Aleppo by the pro-Assad commentator Fares Al-Shehabi, who ... had been put under sanctions by the EU for supporting the Assad regime".
 The year before, he had called for the rape and murder of anti-Assad Syrians and journalists.
 Connolly replied that meeting Al-Shehabi was a "mistake".
 She said she "had absolutely no respect for that man after listening to him" during the trip, and "In retrospect, when one looks back and sees the comments that he made ... this man is utterly unacceptable to me".
+She also met Saed Abd Al-Aal, a commander of the pro-Assad Free Palestine Movement militia, a group which human rights monitors have implicated "in atrocities and starvation siege tactics against Palestinian refugees".
+When her meeting with Saed Abd Al-Aal was pointed out, Connolly claimed that "[...] you have no control when you go to a country like that as to who will come into your presence or not.
+That's no endorsement of the [Assad] regime".